dw/sortedfile/docs/index.rst

     751375 recs in 60.01s (avg 79us dist 0mb / 12521.16/sec)

-Around 6250 random reads per second per core over 43 million records from a set of 1 billion, using only plain sorted text and a 23 line function.
+Around 6250 random reads per second per core over 43 million records from a set of 1 billion, using only sorted text and a 23 line function.

 And for consecutive sequential reads: